thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/2c739087-20bf-458c-bb1a-1e2b01c08927)

+##### Insight:

+  - The average number of page views for customers who have made a purchase increased from 94.02 to 124.24, an increase of around 32%.
+  - The average number of page views for customers who have not made a purchase increased from 316.87 to 334.06, an increase of around 5.4%.
+  - This shows that the increase in the average number of page views for customers who have made a purchase is much higher than for customers who have not made a purchase.
+  - The data shows that customers who have not made a purchase view an average of more pages than customers who have made a purchase, which could be because they are searching for information and considering a purchase.
+  - Understanding the behavior of the group of customers who have not made a purchase better can help improve the user experience and increase the conversion rate.
+  - Additionally, tracking and comparing the trends in page views between the two customer groups can also provide useful information to adjust marketing and sales strategies.

 #### Query 5: Average number of transactions per user that made a purchase in July 2017
 ```SQL
 WITH avg_tra as (